Aspire + Azure Cognitive Services: Transforming Unstructured Data Preparation for Azure Search

 5. Displaying and visualizing search results

 An Azure Search UI can be built depending on the organization’s requirements.
-In this demo scenario, the search results can be filtered by the facets (for example, people, organizations, and locations) identified during entity extraction.
+In this example scenario, the search results can be filtered by the facets (for example, people, organizations, and locations) identified during entity extraction.
 Based on the user’s search criteria, the application can produce corresponding visualizations, such as graphs.

-It’s also worth mentioning a security feature that is not implemented in the demo.
 For organizations requiring specific access restrictions, document-level security techniques can be applied during content processing to ensure users can only find and access the content intended for them.
 A security filter can be integrated with the .NET web application to help identify the appropriate user/group memberships for each piece of content.

 Powering More Intelligent Search